juicyfx/juicy/README.md

     <a href="https://github.com/juicyfx/juicy/actions"><img src="https://badgen.net/github/checks/juicyfx/juicy/master?style=flat-square"></a>
 </p>

-The main goal of **Juicy Functions** is to provide easy a free tools and integrations for [ZEIT Now](https://zeit.co).
+The goal of Juicy Functions is to provide free and easy integrations for the [Vercel](https://vercel.com) platform.
-Secondary goal is to help others trully understand how ZEIT ecosystem works and how lambd(s) works.
+I wanted also trully understand how [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) works and givin something back to the community.
+Enjoy it!

 ## Tools